How to Shear a Sheep with Best Tips for Beginners

 Step 6: Finish Up

-Once you are done with the single sheep, gently stand the sheared sheep up while supporting it with your hands as it gains its footing.
 Take a good look at your handy work and decide whether or not you want to shear the rest of the flock yourself or hire a professional shearer to do it.

-Why Shear Sheep
+Why Do You Need to Shear Sheep

 Shorn sheep are healthy sheep.
 It’s essential to shear sheep yearly.
 Some breeds may require it more frequently if their wool grows quickly.
 While it can be stressful for them, shearing doesn’t hurt sheep.
 It provides benefits such as: